prescottprue/cypress-firebase/README.md

     attachCustomCommands({ Cypress, cy, firebase })
     ```

-1. Start emulators using `npm run emulators`
+1. Start emulators: `npm run emulators`
-1. In another terminal window, boot up the application using `npm start`
+1. In another terminal window, start the application: `npm start`
-1. In another terminal window, boot up tests with emulator settings using `npm run test:emulate`
+1. In another terminal window, open test runner with emulator settings: `npm run test:emulate`

 **NOTE**: If you are using react-scripts or other environment management, you can use environment variables to pass settings into your app: